 A legal research platform, Casetext is an AI-powered tool that helps lawyers find cases quickly and easily.
+Casetext also integrates with Clio, so legal professionals can conduct searches with one click, right within Clio, and save the searches directly to the current matter.
 Also, Casetext analyzes cases to ensure they are relevant to the matter at hand.
-Casetext integrates with Clio.
-This means legal professionals can conduct searches with one click, right within Clio, and save the searches directly to the current matter.

 Lawyer AI: Creating a better client-centered experience

-While questions remain about the future of AI in law, the legal industry has realized significant benefits from AI.
-Firms with a desire to become more efficient, profitable, client-centric, and who support increased access to justice should adopt lawyer AI tools in their firms.
+While questions remain about the future of AI in law firms, the legal industry has realized significant benefits from AI.
+Firms with a desire to become more efficient, profitable, and client-centered, and who support increased access to justice, should adopt lawyer AI tools in their firms.

 We published this blog post in June 2021.
 Last updated: .

 Switching to the Cloud: A Guide for Law Firms

 In this in-depth guide, we’ll cover everything you need to know about switching to the cloud, including actionable strategies to make the process seamless.Get the Guide